-- 100% of "Available Cash" (defined in the NCM LLC credit agreement in a manner that is consistent with the comparable definition in the NCM LLC operating agreement) if such consolidated net senior secured leverage ratio is less than or equal to 6.5 times. - 75% of Available Cash if such consolidated net senior secured leverage ratio is less than or equal to 7.0 times. - 50% of Available Cash if such consolidated net senior secured leverage ratio is less than or equal to 7.5 times.
+- 100% of "Available Cash" (defined in the NCM LLC credit agreement in a manner that is consistent with the comparable definition in the NCM LLC operating agreement) if such consolidated net senior secured leverage ratio is less than or equal to 6.5x. - 75% of Available Cash if such consolidated net senior secured leverage ratio is less than or equal to 7.0x. - 50% of Available Cash if such consolidated net senior secured leverage ratio is less than or equal to 7.5x.